34 Kresge Art Center

 Art History & Visual Culture

 Karin Zitzewitz is a specialist in the modern and contemporary art of India and Pakistan.
-An art historian, anthropologist, and curator, her latest research is collected in Infrastructure and Form: Globalization, Contemporary Art, India (University of California Press, 2022).
+An art historian, anthropologist, and curator, her latest research is collected in Infrastructure and Form: The Global Networks of Indian Contemporary Art, 1991-2008 (University of California Press, 2022).
 Her earlier books are The Art of Secularism: The Cultural Politics of Modernist Art in Contemporary India (Hurst/Oxford, 2014) and The Perfect Frame: Presenting Indian Art: Stories and Photographs from the Kekoo Gandhy Collection (Chemould, 2003).
-Her research has been supported by fellowships and grants from the Alexander von Humboldt Foundation, the American Institute for Indian Studies, the Paul Mellon Centre, and the Fulbright program.
+Her research has been supported by fellowships and grants from the European Research Council, Alexander von Humboldt Foundation, the American Institute for Indian Studies, the Paul Mellon Centre, and the Fulbright program.

 Her guest curatorial projects for the Eli and Edythe Broad Art Museum at Michigan State University include solo presentations for Pakistani artist Naiza Khan (2013) and Indian artist Mithu Sen (2014).
 Naiza Khan’s “Karachi Elegies” was supported by a book published jointly by the Broad Art Museum and Art AsiaPacific.
 Mithu Sen’s “Border Unseen” was featured in Sculpture magazine, ArtForum, and BOMB Magazine, among other outlets.